devnich/r-programming/README.md

 # Splitting and combining data frames with plyr

-Briefly describe split-apply-combine aggregate files to a single dataframe
+1. Briefly describe split-apply-combine
+2. Aggregate files to a single dataframe

 # Data frame manipulation with tidyr